Brett Hinchliffe: Seattle Mariners

-Hinchliffe was drafted by the Seattle Mariners straight out of Bishop Gallagher High School in Detroit in the 16th round of the 1992 Major League Baseball draft, and spent most of his ten-year career in their farm system.
+The Seattle Mariners selected Hinchliffe out of Bishop Gallagher High School in Detroit, Michigan in the 16th round of the 1992 MLB draft, and spent most of his ten-year professional career in their farm system.
+On June 28, 1994, he threw a Maddux, an 84-pitch no-hitter for the Appleton Foxes in a 13–0 win.
+He led Appleton in wins, strikeouts, and innings pitched that season.
+During spring training in 1998, he suffered a sprained ankle and food poisoning and had laser eye surgery.

-He made his Major League Baseball debut on April 5, against the Chicago White Sox at the Kingdome, pitching three innings and allowing two earned runs.
+He made his MLB debut on April 5, against the Chicago White Sox at the Kingdome, pitching three innings and allowing two earned runs.
 His first major league start came on April 18 against the Anaheim Angels.
-After Hinchliffe hit Angels third baseman Troy Glaus with a pitch in the first inning, Angels starter Steve Sparks retaliated on Ken Griffey Jr. in the third.
-When Glaus led off the fourth with a home run, Hinchliffe hit the following batter, Todd Greene, with a pitch, inciting a bench clearing brawl.
-Hinchliffe & Greene would be ejected from the game.
+After Hinchliffe hit Troy Glaus with a pitch in the first inning, Angels starter Steve Sparks retaliated on Ken Griffey Jr. in the third inning.
+When Glaus led off the fourth with a home run, Hinchliffe then hit Todd Greene with a pitch, inciting a bench-clearing brawl.
+Hinchliffe and Greene were ejected from the game.
+Hinchliffe was suspended three games, not missing a start, and fined, though his teammates paid his fine.

-He made seven appearances, as both a starter and reliever, compiling a 0-2 record and 11.29 earned run average before being demoted to the Mariners' Pacific Coast League affiliate, the Tacoma Rainiers mid-May.
-Hinchliffe went 9-7 with a 5.15 ERA as a starting pitcher at Tacoma to earn a call back up to Seattle that September.
-He made four appearances upon his return, going 0-2 with a 5.11 ERA.
+Hinchliffe made seven appearances, as both a starter and reliever, compiling a 0–2 record and 11.29 earned run average (ERA) before being demoted to the Mariners' Pacific Coast League (PCL) affiliate, the Tacoma Rainiers mid-May.
+Hinchliffe went 9–7 with a 5.15 ERA as a starting pitcher at Tacoma to earn a September call-up back to Seattle.
+He made four appearances upon his return, going 0–2 with a 5.11 ERA.
+The Mariners released him in January 2000.
+Griffey later said the team should have tried to trade Hinchliffe.

 Anaheim Angels

-He was released in January, and somewhat ironically became teammates with Glaus on the Anaheim Angels shortly afterwards.
-He appeared in back-to-back games against the Kansas City Royals on May 20 and May 21, but spent most of the season in the Pacific Coast League.
-He went 2-3 with a 3.80 ERA mostly out of the bullpen with the Edmonton Trappers before being dealt with Keith Luuloa to the Chicago Cubs for Chris Hatcher, Mike Heathcott and Brett King.
-Assigned to the Cubs' Pacific Coast League franchise in Iowa, Hinchliffe went 2-0 with a 2.81 ERA.
+Hinchliffe became teammates with Glaus on the Angels shortly afterwards.
+He appeared in back-to-back games against the Kansas City Royals on May 20 and May 21, but spent the rest of the season in the PCL.
+He went 2–3 with a 3.80 ERA mostly as a reliever with the Edmonton Trappers before being dealt with Keith Luuloa to the Chicago Cubs for Chris Hatcher, Mike Heathcott and Brett King.
+Assigned to the Cubs' PCL team, the Iowa Cubs, Hinchliffe went 2–0 with a 2.81 ERA.
+He elected free agency after the season.

 New York Mets

-He was released that winter, and signed with the New York Mets.
-He made one emergency start with the Mets in place of an injured Al Leiter.
-He surrendered a third inning grand slam to the Milwaukee Brewers' Tyler Houston.
+Hinchliffe signed with the New York Mets on December 5, 2000.
+He made one emergency start with the Mets in place of an injured Al Leiter, allowing a third inning grand slam to the Milwaukee Brewers' Tyler Houston.
 Houston's home run was followed by a solo shot by Angel Echevarria.
-Following a single by Henry Blanco, he was lifted in the third without recording an out.
+Following a single by Henry Blanco, he was lifted without recording an out that inning, taking the loss.
+He also pitched in 11 games for the Triple-A Norfolk Tides.